 Colonization of the microbiota starts very early: as soon as the water bag (fetal membranes) breaks, natural delivery allows the baby to come in contact with the mother’s microbiota to seed Its own intestine.
 During childbirth, the infant ingests bacteria present in the mother’s vagina.
 This is why it is fundamental to study the implantation of this microbiota.

 The microbiota is different from one individual to another, thus showing that the nutritional field on which this microbiota is implanted is fundamental to its existence.
 Each individual presents a specific microbiota, formed by more than 200 different species.
 Its composition varies and evolves together with its host (according to its environment, age, and nutrition).
 It is one with him, in tune with his specific memories, behaviors and projections.
 It is shaped by its host and remains to his service.

 You could say “Tell me what microbiota you live in, I’ll tell you who you are.”

-If the quantity of the different bacterial strains forming the microbiota is important, the environment on which it will implant is also essential for its vitality.
-The informational environment of the microbiota is in preparation during prenatal life: the memories of embryonic and foetal period are thus, essential data to explore the microbiota and preserve its balance.
+If the quantity of the different bacterial strains forming the microbiota is important, the environment in which it will implant is also essential for its vitality.
+The informational environment of the microbiota is in preparation during prenatal life: the memories of the embryonic and fetal period are thus, essential data to explore the microbiota and preserve its balance.